HomeHow To GuidesGarden PlantsHow to Take Care of a Citronella Plant

 DIY Guide for How To Care For Citronella Plants (Lemongrass)

-Today’s article is about Citronella Plant Care, or specifically, How to care for Citronella plants.
+Today’s article concerns Citronella Plant Care, specifically, How to care for Citronella plants.

-How to grow them, why you should grow them, and how to care for them after you get them home.
-You also may be interested to know whether citronella plants are perennials.
+How do you grow them, why should you grow them, and how do you care for them after you get them home?
+You may also be interested in knowing whether citronella plants are perennials.

-And the answer is Yes – in USDA plant zones 9b-11 it should come up every year, and in other colder climate zones, it is either removed, left in the ground to die, or moved indoors to enjoy for the winter season.
+The answer is yes—in USDA plant zones 9b-11, it should come up every year, and in other colder climate zones, it is either removed, left in the ground to die, or moved indoors to enjoy the winter season.

 What Does A Citronella Plant Look Like?